 In the first few years, PHBS’s living conditions were unsatisfying.
 The development zone where the campus stood was largely under construction.
 “When I exited the office building at night,” Vincent recalled, “it was pitch dark, so dark that you couldn’t see your fingers.”

 It wasn’t easy for foreign faculty members to adapt to life in Shenzhen.
 On a new teacher’s arrival, he hailed a taxi to his hotel.
-He probably had a good city tour as the taxi travelled nonstop for an hour.
+He probably had a good city tour as the taxi traveled nonstop for an hour.
 The hotel, however, was only a thousand feet away from where the trip started.
 His colleagues also got ripped off often by taxi drivers.
 Another example was that in China, “toilet” might not equal “washroom”.
 Imagine that a professor suddenly had an attack of diarrhea.
-She rushed into a public washroom, locked the cubicle, and lowered her trousers.
+She rushed into a washroom and locked the cubicle.
 Wait, where was the toilet?
 There was only an oval ceramic hole on the ground, over which people squatted down to do the business.
 (At least the hole could flush.)

 Using the “squat toilet” proved a formidable task for Westerners.
 “The first time I went to a squat toilet,” a faculty member complained, “I couldn’t stand up after I finish.”